On most Thursdays from 12:00 PM to 5:30 PM, The WRENCH is open and ready to assist you in fixing your bicycle.

 Fab Lab @ the UWSA Bike Lab – For women, trans & non-binary folks, 12-4 PM Tuesdays.
 515 Portage Ave.

-Most Saturdays from 2:00 PM to 4:30 PM The WRENCH hosts something called Volunteer Shop.
+Most Saturdays from 2:00 PM to 4:30 PM The WRENCH hosts Volunteer Shop.
 Volunteers of any skill level are welcome to join us with small and large projects to maintain and improve the shop.

 Volunteer Shop provides an opportunity for volunteering, either to finish Bike Build volunteer hours, or to just hang out and get involved in activities.